harvester/docs/docs/rancher/resource-quota.md

   - Rancher
   - rancher
   - Resource Quota
-Description: ResourceQuota allows administrators to set resource limits per namespace, preventing excessive resource usage and ensuring the smooth operation of other namespaces when the quota is reached.
+description: ResourceQuota allows administrators to set resource limits per namespace, preventing excessive resource usage and ensuring the smooth operation of other namespaces when the quota is reached.
 ---

 [ResourceQuota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) is used to limit the usage of resources within a namespace.
 It helps administrators control and restrict the allocation of cluster resources to ensure fairness and controlled resource distribution among namespaces.